Picturepark/Picturepark.SDK.TypeScript/docs/picturepark-sdk-v1-angular/README.md

 1. Install the NPM package:

-    @picturepark/sdk-v1-angular
+    `@picturepark/sdk-v1-angular`

 2. Register one of the Picturepark modules:

-- PictureparkModule
+- **PictureparkModule:** Registers the client services to access the Picturepark API.
-- PictureparkOidcModule
+- **PictureparkOidcModule:** Registers the [OidcAuthService](auth/OidcAuthService.md) to authenticate using the OIDC implict flow.
-- PictureparkUiModule
+- **PictureparkUiModule:** Registers the UI components.

 ### Use the API services

-To use the clients with authentication, check out one of the [AuthService](auth/AuthService.md) implementations:
+To use the client service classes with authentication, you need to use one of the [AuthService](auth/AuthService.md) implementations:

 - [AccessTokenAuthService](auth/AccessTokenAuthService.md): Authenticates with an access token (`PictureparkModule`)
 - [OidcAuthService](auth/OidcAuthService.md): Authenticates with the OpenID Connect implicit flow (`PictureparkOidcModule`)